 Engaging in Organized Crime Parole Consequences

-The Texas Engaging In Organized Criminal Activity statute, better known as Engaging In Organized Crime, is a powerful tool used by law enforcement and prosecutors.
+A conviction for engaging in organized crime has severe consequences.
+The Texas Engaging in Organized Criminal Activity statute, better known as Engaging in Organized Crime, is a powerful tool used by law enforcement and prosecutors.
 Charging criminal activity under this statute enhances the punishment range and also allows prosecutors greater latitude in presenting extraneous offenses to prove the criminal case.

 There is another powerful aspect to the statute that isn’t as well publicized but can have dire consequences to the defendant who is in danger of being sentenced to a prison term.
 Release from prison from a conviction for Organized Criminal Activity requires the defendant to serve half the prison sentence before they can become eligible for parole.